What is the name of your company?

 When was the company founded?

-Right at the start of the pandemic in April of 2020 is when I started really working on the brand, but I didn't begin to sell any products until March of 2021
+Right at the start of the pandemic in April of 2020, I started really working on the brand, but I didn't begin to sell any products until March of 2021

 Tell us the story of how you brought your company to life.